 It is possible to connect multiple USB or Ethernet cameras to the same host computer.
-However, in any situation where more than one camera is operating in the same area the illumination of the camera may interfere with other cameras.
-There are various approaches which can be used to avoid this interference:
+However, in any situation where multiple SR4000 cameras are operating in the same area the illumination of the camera may interfere with other cameras.
+For the SR4000 there are possibilities to avoid this interference:

-• Sequence the exposures of each camera using triggered acquisition mode.
-A custom software application is required to sequence the cameras.
-The disadvantages of this approach are that the frame rate is significantly diminished for each camera included in the system, and that the acquisitions from each camera are not simultaneous.
-The latter may be important when movement is present in the scene.
+- Sequence the exposures of each camera using triggered acquisition mode.
+A custom software

+application is required to sequence the cameras.
+The disadvantages of this approach are that

+the frame rate is significantly diminished for each camera included in the system, and that the

+acquisitions from each camera are not simultaneous.
+The latter may be important when movement

+is present in the scene.

 - Different modulation frequencies may be used in each camera to enable them to work together with no interference.
 The SR4000 supports several different modulation frequencies:

 - For the 5 m range cameras

-- 29 MHz (5.17 m range)
+- \ 29 MHz (5.17 m range)

-- 30 MHz (5.00 m range)
+- \ 30 MHz (5.00 m range)

-- 31 MHz (4.84 m range)
+- \ 31 MHz (4.84 m range)

-- For the 10 m range cameras
+- For the $10\,m$ range cameras

-- 14.5 MHz (10.34 m range)
+- \ 14.5 MHz (10.34 m range)

-- 15 MHz (10.00 m range)
+- \ 15 MHz (10.00 m range)

-- 15.5 MHz (9.68 m range)
+- \ 15.5 MHz (9.68 m range)